-Our approach in Kansas City should be considered a micro-version of the same story.
+Our approach in Kansas City follows the same template.
 We use classic Austrian techniques and family recipes to mold quality, local ingredients to achieve a refined product that satisfies both our commitment to tradition and the regional palette.
-Our Bavarian-born Chef de Cusiine, Matthias Seyfrid, is the embodiment of this approach.
+Our Bavarian-born Executive Chef, Matthias Seyfrid, is the embodiment of this approach.
 He applies the tradition he was steeped in to the place he has come to know and love- Kansas City.
 All of our pastries, breads, dressings, soups and sauces are made in house from scratch.
 The only items we don’t make from scratch in our kitchen are those which skilled artisans with decades of experience can make better and in larger quantities than we can.
-One example is the master German butcher at Schaller & Weber in NYC who has been making authentic, old world style sausages in the same shop since the 1930s.
+One example is the master Austrian butcher Chef Martin in Chicago, who began helping with the family business making authentic, old world style sausages, at the age of four.
 This allows us to offer a product of unparalleled quality at a price that our valued patrons can afford.
 Our greatest compliment is when someone with a reference point to true Austrian cuisine tells us that they feel transported to the homeland or reminded of a meal made by a relative.